coinlab/bitcoin-docs/a-bitcoin-primer.md

 In December 2011, [Regretsy][Regretsy Cats], a humorous snarky craft blog, raised donations to buy Christmas presents for children in families undergoing financial hardship.
-After raising thousands of dollars, Regretsy’s PayPal account was frozen.
+After raising thousands of dollars, Regretsy's PayPal account was frozen.

-When Regretsy’s writer, Helen Killer, contacted PayPal support, she was told that her account was frozen because PayPal’s “Donate” button can only be used by non-profit organizations.
-PayPal later admitted this is false: any company can use a “Donate” button.
-PayPal support told her “it’s not a worthy cause, it’s charity,” that she would need to make a new website if she wanted to keep raising money, and that gifts couldn’t be shipped to a different address from the customer who paid for them (which was odd during the holiday gift-giving season).
+When Regretsy's writer, Helen Killer, contacted PayPal support, she was told that her account was frozen because PayPal's "Donate" button can only be used by non-profit organizations.
+PayPal later admitted this is false: any company can use a "Donate" button.
+PayPal support told her "it's not a worthy cause, it's charity," that she would need to make a new website if she wanted to keep raising money, and that gifts couldn't be shipped to a different address from the customer who paid for them (which was odd during the holiday gift-giving season).

 By publicizing her frustrating experience with support on her blog, she eventually got an apology from PayPal, and they unfroze her account.
 But there are many similar stories from other PayPal users who have accounts closed or funds frozen.
-Without an audience to create public outcry, many still haven’t had their situations remedied.
+Without an audience to create public outcry, many still haven't had their situations remedied.

 [Alex King][King] is an open source software developer who stopped accepting donations when some of them started costing him money.
-In 2009, after an anonymous user donated $1 ($0.67 after PayPal’s fees), they charged back their donation.
+In 2009, after an anonymous user donated $1 ($0.67 after PayPal's fees), they charged back their donation.
 PayPal then passed a $10 chargeback fee onto King, without any prior warning.
-He says, “I was never able to issue a refund to avoid this charge – the refund link was unavailable as the payment was listed as in dispute.”
+He says, "I was never able to issue a refund to avoid this charge - the refund link was unavailable as the payment was listed as in dispute."

 PayPal exposes sellers to the risks of frozen accounts and chargeback fees.
-The benefit of PayPal, giving customers the ability to get their money back if they don’t receive what they paid for, does not apply in the donation scenario.
+The benefit of PayPal, giving customers the ability to get their money back if they don't receive what they paid for, does not apply in the donation scenario.
 Bitcoin transactions are irreversible and can be accepted without a middle man.
 As a result, Bitcoin donations can be accepted without worrying about these risks.